mohesu/combine-with-context/README.md

 # Combine with Context

+- Instantly copy selected code and context to the clipboard for quick sharing or use.
+- Save selections directly as Markdown files for documentation or collaboration.
+- Export chosen files and folders as a ZIP archive for easy transfer or backup.
+- Effortlessly resave your last selection, streamlining repeated workflows.
+- Supports advanced filtering (e.g., `.gitignore`, binary/image exclusion) for clean outputs.
+- Handles large projects efficiently with progress notifications and error handling.
+- Designed for reliability, traceability, and ease of use in production environments.

-**A robust, feature-rich way to export code context to a markdown file (`paste.md`) or zip file `context.zip` (for agent mode) for AI/LLM workflows, with advanced filtering, .gitignore support, history/undo, file tree/analysis, content compression, symlink handling, and full customization.**
+A robust, feature-rich way to export code context to a markdown file (`paste.md`) or zip file `context.zip` (for agent mode) for AI/LLM workflows, with advanced filtering, .gitignore support, history/undo, file tree/analysis, content compression, symlink handling, and full customization.

 ## Features